MSIA/MLDS400_group014/README.md

 ## Week 2
 database upload:
 This week we have uploaded all the datasets to the postgreSQL and tries to do load the data from the cloud to do analysis.
 It takes a long time to upload trnsact data (11 GB).
 Others takes less than 1 minute.
 We have also made the connection between python and Postgress to allow data to be read into a jupyter notebook.
+In addition, we have imported the database into Python and performed further exploratory data analysis and data cleaning.

 Goals For next week: